felfelyuen/tp/docs/UserGuide.md

 ```
 [INPUT]: list
 [OUTPUT]:
-1. q/What colour is an apple?
+1. /q What colour is an apple?
-2. q/What language is used in CS2113?
+2. /q What language is used in CS2113?
 ```

 ### View question only: `qn`